 Claire says: “We felt so helpless watching her hooked up to so many machines which were keeping her alive.”

-Ellen has also completed high dose chemotherapy, stem cell transplant, radiotherapy and is now approaching the end of her five cycles of immunotherapy, when we all hope she will have no evidence of the disease.
-She will then hopefully access the Bivalent Vaccine clinical trial at Memorial Sloan-Kettering Cancer Center in New York, which is showing promise in reducing the chances of relapse.
+Ellen has also completed high dose chemotherapy, stem cell transplant, radiotherapy and five cycles of immunotherapy, showing no evidence of the disease in her end of treatment scans.
+She then began the Bivalent Vaccine clinical trial at Memorial Sloan-Kettering Cancer Center in New York, which her family hope will reduce the chances of relapse.

 Ellen’s fundraising campaign

 Ellen’s family have raised an astonishing amount already and her campaign has been backed by thousands of amazing supporters.
 They have raised enough for her to access treatment in New York that could keep her cancer-free.
 Her campaign will remain open for donations, in case she needs to access further treatment not available on the NHS, either to keep the cancer from returning or clear the disease if it does come back.

 Please support Ellen’s campaign, and give her family hope.